 Lancaster named University of the Year

-“The modern interpretation of a collegiate structure, coupled with flexible degree programmes and academics committed to teaching as well as research has been recognised in consistently good outcomes in the annual National Student Survey.
+“The modern interpretation of a collegiate structure, coupled with flexible degree programs and academics committed to teaching as well as research has been recognized in consistently good outcomes in the annual National Student Survey.
 Students love Lancaster.”